 of StratML products and services is being maintained on AIIM's site

-During the development, piloting, proof-of-concept phase, more than 2000 strategic plans, containing more than 20,000 objectives, 59,000 stakeholders & about 70,000 pages, have been rendered in StratML format, using (thus far) eight different authoring/conversion tools, including:
+During the development, piloting, proof-of-concept phase, more than 2,500 plans have been rendered in StratML format, using the following authoring/editing tools:

 Microsoft InfoPath forms for StratML Part 1, Strategic Plans & Part 2, Performance Plans and Reports

 For those who do not have InfoPath, screen shots of those forms are available in PDF -